jeffreysorgen/golf-club-sensors/activity.md

   - It's certainly not designed for swinging around, but it is proof that there's a pinout solution.
   - It's a good example for a stationary device.

 #
 ## Finding a simple BLE solution
 #### We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.

+I really need to pair up Arduino programming to BLE functionality.
+I can find lots of examples, but nothing straightforward has surfaced for me just yet.
+The examples I really need are ones that detail the steps assembling all the necessary pieces.

 #

 ### nRF Connect